AnthonyLedru/ft_printf/README.md

 # ft_printf
-This project is about to re-code original printf function from C langage.
+This project is a copy of the original printf function of C langage.

 ## Compilation